javascript-tutorial/en.javascript.info/6-async/01-callbacks/article.md

 That's the idea: the second argument is a function (usually anonymous) that runs when the action is completed.

-Here's a runnable example with the real script:
+Here's a runnable example with a real script:

 ```js run
 function loadScript(src, callback) {